 Setting out

-We loaded up the coolers, towels, kids gear, and adult gear, and headed out on Lake Flower.
+We loaded up the coolers, towels, kid's gear, and adult gear and headed out on Lake Flower.
 Our destination was Kiwassa Lake, but my personal mission was to photograph a bald eagle.
 Bald eagles have been nesting in the Saranac Chain of Lakes area for many years, and they have become a common sight along our route.

 It was a partially overcast day, but beautiful nonetheless.
 It’s always beautiful on the water in the Adirondacks, rain or shine.
-We cruised slowly along Lake Flower and entered the Saranac River, which starts at Upper Saranac Lake then passes through Middle Saranac Lake, Lower Saranac, and Oseetah Lake, turning into the section of river we now found ourselves on.
+We cruised slowly along Lake Flower and entered the Saranac River, which starts at Upper Saranac Lake and then passes through Middle Saranac Lake, Lower Saranac, and Oseetah Lake, turning into the section of river we now found ourselves on.

 This is a phenomenal boat trip if you’ve never done it.
 There are two sets of locks between Lake Flower and Middle Saranac Lake, with the route passing through Oseetah and Lower Saranac Lakes along the way.
 The river is not navigable between Middle and Upper.
 Kiwassa Lake lies northwest of Oseetah Lake via a 0.8-mile waterway.
 One can make an all day excursion of the trip through both locks and into Middle Saranac, where you’ll be rewarded with a fantastic and large sandy beach.
 Paddling is also a great way to travel this route, with several canoe/kayak launch areas such as Middle Saranac on Route 3, Lower Saranac's Second Pond launch, also on Route 3, and the launches at Kiwassa and Lake Flower (see launch information link below).